mprsic/performa365docs/docs/howto/work_with_reports.rst

 Each menu item consists of report's name and short description.
 When selected, report will be displayed to the right.

+Report toolbar
+^^^^^^^^^^^^^^

 Report parameters
 ^^^^^^^^^^^^^^^^^^

 If a report has parameters, they will be shown to the right of the report in the parameters section.
 Depending on the nature of the parameter, it will be displayed as a control such as checkbox, dropdown menu, datepicker, etc. To run a report with parameter, the parameter needs to be selected first.
-Clicking on **Prewiev" button at te bottom of parameters section will generate the report.
+Clicking on **Preview** button at the bottom of parameters section will generate the report.

 Types of reports
 *****************